 As Non-executive Director of AstiVita, Robert has had more than 30 years' experience in residential housing construction and land development.
 Robert was CEO of Mirvac Homes for 17 years and Clarendon Homes for two years.
-Robert is a past President of the New South Wales Housing Industry Association and currently is Non-Executive Chairman of Tamawood Limited (listed on the ASX).
+Robert is a past President of the New South Wales Housing Industry Association and currently is Non-Executive Chairman of Tamawood Limited (listed on the ASX) and Non-executive director of Resiweb Ltd.